Apprehended Violence Order Defence Solicitors Sydney

 We fight Apprehended Violence Orders and DV charges to get clients the best results possible.
 That’s because they are often imposed on people based on grossly exaggerated versions of what occurred or outright lies.
 Sadly, the person making the allegation is sometimes a family member manipulating the court system for an ulterior motive.
 Once the supposed ‘victim’ has made a complaint, even if they no longer want an AVO, the police will often refuse to withdraw an Apprehended Violence Order.

-We are criminal lawyers that specialise in defending Apprehended Violence Orders and any charges that accompany them.
+We are criminal lawyers that specialise in defending Apprehended Violence Orders and clients with domestic violence charges against them.
 We appear in Apprehended Violence Order proceedings daily in courts.
-We have a track record of having them dismissed to allow your life to return to normal without the courts or police interfering in your family life.
+Our defence team have a track record of getting the courts to dismiss them meaning your life to return to normal without the courts or police interfering in your family life.
 If you decide to plead guilty, we have a proven track record of clients who leave the court with no conviction or criminal record.

 What is an Apprehended Violence Order?

 An Apprehended Violence Order is an order made by a court against a person who makes another person (known as the person in need of protection or PINOP) fear intimidation, harassment or for their safety.
 All Apprehended Violence Orders provide you must not: